neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 pip install sparseml[torchvision]
 ```

-Note: YOLOv5 will not immediately install with this command.
+**Note**: YOLOv5 will not immediately install with this command.
 Instead, a sparsification-compatible version of YOLOv5 will install on the first invocation of the YOLOv5 code in SparseML.

 ## Tutorials

 - [Sparse Transfer Learning](tutorials/sparse-transfer-learning.md) **[HIGHLY RECOMMENDED]**
 - [Sparsifying From Scratch](tutorials/sparsification-from-scratch.md)

 ## Quick Tour

 ### SparseZoo

 Neural Magic has pre-sparsified each version of YOLOv5.
-These models can be deployed directly or can be fine-tuned onto custom dataset via Sparse Transfer Learning.
+These models can be deployed directly or can be fine-tuned onto custom dataset via sparse transfer learning.
 This
 makes it easy to create a sparse YOLOv5 model trained on your dataset.

 Check out the model cards in the [SparseZoo](https://sparsezoo.neuralmagic.com/?repo=ultralytics&page=1).